DeliverSoftware/pythonMusicMaker/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any questions or suggestions, please contact [your-email@example.com].
+For any questions or suggestions, please contact hello at nusu dot app.